 Gordons Bay is a prime spot for snorkeling.
 Nestled between Coogee Beach and Clovelly Beach, it’s only accessible via the Coastal Walk.
 These water’s are home to an underwater nature trail for an eye-catching look at the flora and fauna that thrive under the sea.
 Bring a snorkel mask and off you’ll go.

 The Bondi to Coogee Coastal Walk hugs the cliff-tops offering views of Sydney’s sparkling Eastern beaches, ocean baths and aboriginal carvings.
 This relatively easy 6-kilometer stroll starts in Bondi and passes by Tamarama, Bronte and Clovelly on the way to Coogee.
+If you’re visiting in October, you’ll also be able to enjoy the massive public art display: Sculpture by the Sea.

 For passengers with a justifiable concern regarding the negative effects airline travel has on our planet, check out United’s carbon offset program.
 It is designed to alleviate carbon emissions resulting from air travel by allowing passengers to donate award miles and additional charitable contributions to several carbon reduction projects.